- How to Budget in 4 Easy Steps

 Get started by logging into your checking account online and grabbing your last couple months’ worth of bank statements.
 While you’re at it, grab your credit card statements, too.

 Exporting your statements to a spreadsheet or using highlighters on printed statements can help you see patterns in your income, spending and savings habits.

 First, write down your monthly income.

-This should be your take-home pay for the month.
-That’s the money you earn minus deductions for taxes, Medicare, Social Security, health insurance contributions and allocations to retirement accounts like your 401(k) or Roth IRA.
+This should be your take-home pay for the month — your monthly after tax income.
+That’s the money you earn (your gross income) minus deductions for taxes, Medicare, Social Security, health insurance contributions and allocations to retirement accounts like your 401(k).

-But don’t just stop there.
-Add any extra money that comes in from your side hustles.
-Child support payments.
-Recurring bonuses or stipends.
-Financial aid payments.
-Include it all.
+But don’t just stop there when calculating your monthly income.
+Add any extra money that comes in from your side hustles, child support payments, recurring bonuses or stipends, financial aid payments — include it all.

 How to Figure Your Monthly Expenses

 Your next step is the painful part: It’s time to log your monthly expenses to see how much you spend.